bbc/gel/src/components/cards.md

 });
 ```

-In addition, it should be possible to close the `class="gef-card-info"` element using the <kbd>Esc</kbd> key.
+In addition, it should be possible to close the `class="gef-card__info"` element using the <kbd>Esc</kbd> key.
 In this scenario, focus needs to be returned programmatically to the button.

 ```js
 moreElem.addEventListener('keydown', function (e) {